Theonejvoo/OpenDream/README.md

 # 🧠 Core Concept

-OpenDream is inspired by advances in brain-computer interfaces but focuses on **AI-assisted cognition** rather than motor control.
+OpenMind is inspired by advances in brain-computer interfaces but focuses on **AI-assisted cognition** rather than motor control.

 The system investigates how neural intent signals could be interpreted and used to interact directly with AI systems.